jb56834/whale-portfolio/README.md

 Based on the rolling beta, Berkshire Hathaway portfolio seems very sensitive to S&P 500 movements because for most of the time, portfolio would move 1.2% to 1.5% given 1% move in S&P 500.

 4. An alternative way to calculate a rolling window is to take the exponentially weighted moving average.
 This is like a moving window average, but it assigns greater importance to more recent observations.
 Try calculating the ewm with a 21 day half-life.

+**insert ewm**

+## Plot Sharpe Ratios

+1. Using the daily returns, calculate and visualize the Sharpe ratios using a bar plot.

+**insert bar plot**

+2. Determine whether the algorithmic strategies outperform both the market (S&P 500) and the whales portfolios.

+Based on the sharpe ratios, Algo1 outperformed both market and whales but Algo2 did not.

+## Create Custom Portfolio

+5. Add your portfolio returns to the DataFrame with the other portfolios and rerun the analysis.
+How does your portfolio fair?

+Based on the data summary and visualization, my custom portfolio, which is AAPL, TSLA and JNJ being equally weighted, shows 68% correlation to S&P with 21% annual volatility.
+Although risk is higher than 13% in market, the sharpe ratio does not improve at all compared to S&P 500, indicating unnecessary risk exposure without higher returns.
+The custom portfolio performs very similarly to Berkshire Hathaway portfolio